-Using Git as source of collection in Ansible provides an easy way to implement all the changes once they’re part of the development branch without waiting for a new tagged version shipped to ansible-galaxy.
+Using Git as the source of collections in Ansible provides an easy way to implement all the changes once they’re part of the development branch without waiting for a new tagged version shipped to Ansible Galaxy.

-In this setup, Git repository will be used by Ansible as collection.
-It’s useful when working on feature development as we can change Git branch and test code live.
+In this setup, the Git repository will be used by Ansible as a collection.
+It’s useful when working on feature development as we can change the Git branch and test code live.

 In your project, update your